AutarkLabs/open-enterprise/docs/GETTING_STARTED.md

 dao install <dao-addr> <app-apm-repo> --app-init-args <param1> <param2>
 ```

-Be sure to also pass the `--environment aragon:rinkeby` flag since these apps are on rinkeby.
+Be sure to also pass the `--environment aragon:rinkeby` flag if you are working with a rinkeby organization.

 ### Permissions
 In order to make the apps appear in the UI, you need to initialize at least one permission per app via the cli.
 Once you setup at least one permission via the cli, you can do the rest in the UI via Permissions.